omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 In that folder, every subfolder that contains a template.properties file is treated as a project template.
 (Other folders are ignored.)

-Unless specified otherwise, all files and subdirectories in a template folder are considered template files, and will be copied over into the new project after template substitution, preserving file names and the directory structure.
+When the template is used, the contents of the template folder (and subfolders) will be copied over into the new project preserving the directory structure, with the exception of template.properties and other known special-purpose files.
+(It is also possible to specify other files and folders to ignore during copying.)

+Files with the ".ftl" extension are regarded as templates, and they will undergo template processing (and the ".ftl" extension gets chopped off) before copying.
+Other files are copied verbatim.

+TEMPLATE PROCESSING

 Template processing uses the FreeMarker library (http://freemarker.org), and all template syntax supported by FreeMarker can be used.
 Especially, variable